bevyengine/rfcs/rfcs/55-deterministic_rng.md

 For example, let's say you seed a pseudorandom number generator with `1234`.
 You then ask for a random number between `10` and `99` and the pseudorandom number generator returns `12`.
 If you run the program again with the same seed (`1234`) and ask for another random number between `1` and `99`, you will again get `12`.
 If you then change the seed to `4567` and run the program, more than likely the result will not be `12` and will instead be a different number.
 If you run the program again with the `4567` seed, you should see the same number from the previous `4567`-seeded run.

 There are many types of pseudorandom number generators each with their own strengths and weaknesses.
 Because of this, Bevy does not include a pseudorandom number generator.
-Instead, the `bevy_entropy` plugin includes a source of entropy to use as a random seed for your pseudorandom number generator.
+Instead, the `bevy_entropy` plugin includes a source of entropy to use as a random seed for your chosen pseudorandom number generator.
 The plugin can be completely disabled if no source of entropy is required, the default entropy from the OS can be used if randomness is needed but deterministic execution is not, or a world seed can be specified for deterministic random number generation.

-Note that Bevy currently has [other sources of non-determinism](https://github.com/bevyengine/bevy/discussions/2480) unrealted to pseudorandom number generators.
+Note that Bevy currently has [other sources of non-determinism](https://github.com/bevyengine/bevy/discussions/2480) unrelated to pseudorandom number generators.

 ### Usage